Gremsy/SpyderS-Firmware/README.md

 - Support speed of movement 180 deg/s

 ## Adapting to decrease Pan's drift behavior
-- basic process for adapting: switch to lock mode --> waiting 30s --> return home
+- Basic process for adapting: switch to lock mode --> waiting 30s --> return home

 ## Go to home position automatically when switching to follow mode